Tony Michaelides: Early life and career

+Beginning with its inception in 1992, he was a regular panelist and moderator at the UK's major music conference, In The City, and was also one of the founding members of The Manchester Music City Network.

+Around 2000, Michaelides became a consultant for the Manchester Business Consortium, while providing expert advice to the Music Managers Forum's Master Classes.
+Shortly after he was also recruited to become a member of the Brits Voting Academy.

-In 1997, Michaelides was asked to be publicist for David Bowie’s Earthling Tour, responsible for press, radio, and television.
-The following year TMP worked closely with Lippman Entertainment, one of the world’s most successful management companies, to launch Matchbox Twenty in the UK.
-At the same time, he was also a working with Warner Chappell’s LA office and Atlantic Records’ New York office.
+In 1997, Michaelides was asked to be publicist for David Bowie's Earthling Tour, responsible for press, radio and television.
+The following year, TMP worked closely with Michael Lippman and Lippman Entertainment, one of the world's most successful management companies, to launch Matchbox Twenty in the UK.
+At the same time, he was also a working with Warner Chappell's Los Angeles office and Atlantic Records' New York office.

-Around 2000, Michaelides became a consultant for the Manchester Business Consortium, a member of the Brits Voting Academy and a provided expert advice to the Music Managers Forum's master classes.
-Beginning with its inception in 1992, he was a regular panelist and moderator at the UK’s major music conference, In the City and was also one of the founding members of The Manchester Music City Network.
-He continued mentoring sessions in the UK as well as Canada's North by Northwest festival until deciding to move to the United States in 2004.
-Prior to relocating to the US, Michaelides was tagged by the United States Government as an "Alien of Extraordinary Ability".
+He continued mentoring sessions in the UK as well as Canada's North by Northeast festival until deciding to move to the United States in 2004.
+Prior to relocating to the U.S., Michaelides was awarded a green card by the United States Government as an "Alien of Extraordinary Ability".
 This is a classification that is granted only to "that small percentage who have risen to the very top of the field of endeavor".
+For the next few years, and upon relocation, he continued as a consultant and mentor for emerging artists, as well as presenting his own radio show The Promised Land for Fab Radio International, a large internet radio station based in Manchester, UK.

-Magic Leap - In December 2010 Michaelides joined Magic Leap, a U.S. based multimedia augmented reality company.
-As of 2015, he works as "Chief Evangelist" for the company utilizing his past working with musicians and artists around the world to bring in content as well as promoting the company.
+Magic Leap - In December 2010, Michaelides joined Magic Leap, a U.S.-based multimedia augmented reality company utilising his past working with musicians and artists around the world to bring in content as well as promoting the company.
+His early achievements with the company included bringing onboard the former president of Virgin USA, Ray Cooper.

+Founder of Magic Leap, Rony Abovitz, gave Tony the title of "Chief Evangelist, Zen Master, Head of the School of Cool".

 Michaelides continues working as an Artist Development Consultant and has become an author.
-His book, Insights Collection: Insights From The Engine Room, was published in late 2009 by the Janson Media Group.
+His first book, Insights Collection: Insights From The Engine Room, was published in late 2009.
+In 2023, he published his second book, Moments that Rock, which is also the title of his podcast hosted by Pantheon Media Group.

-Michaelides currently resides in Florida and continues writing and speaking to multi-disciplinary audiences both domestically and internationally.
+Michaelides resides in Maryland and continues writing and speaking to multi-disciplinary audiences both domestically and internationally.
+He also presents two radio shows together with his podcast.